CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 The crevasse itself is steep-sided, measuring 5 to 10 feet in width and 20 feet in depth.
 Its rugged walls can be easily climbed without requiring an ability check.
 A character unfortunate enough to fall into the crevasse sustains 2d6 bludgeoning damage and lands prone amid a mass of rubble, which becomes difficult terrain.

 Notably, the bottom of the crevasse has an eerie chill.
 When viewed with a detect magic spell, the area emits a faint necromantic aura.
 This magical presence causes organic matter within the crevasse to age and decompose at half the usual rate.
-At the bottom, among the broken and gnawed bones, lies the partially devoured corpse of Thel Dendrar, the Phandalin woodcarver who met his end at the hands of the Redbrands, and whose body they left for the nothic to consume.
+At the bottom, among the broken and gnawed bones, lies the partially devoured corpse of Thel Dendrar, the Tuntin woodcarver who met his end at the hands of the Redbrands, and whose body they left for the nothic to consume.

 #### Treasure